COUNTRY Legal SYSTEM Profiles

-Proelium Law’s Legal Country Profiles provide an overview of the legal system, business sector, security situation and the country itself for countries deemed to be complex environments or high risk jurisdictions.
+Proelium Law’s Country System Profiles provide an overview of the legal system, business sector and the country itself for countries deemed to be complex environments or high risk jurisdictions.

 We update our Country Profiles on a regular basis, however, if you have any specific queries please do get in touch at email@example.com and we will be happy to advise.

 The Colombian legal system is one of civil law.
 The Colombian hierarchy of laws is typical of civil law jurisdictions.
 The Constitution is the supreme national law and its provisions apply over any incompatibility between the Constitution and other legal regulations.

 The legal system in Turkmenistan is a civil law system, with Islamic law influences.
 There is an established hierarchy of laws, with the Constitution being supreme and followed by Constitutional laws, codes, ordinary law, presidential decrees and resolutions by the National Assembly.

 The legal system in Afghanistan is a mix of civil, customary (such as Pashtunwali) and Islamic Sharia law; the application of these depends on local acceptance of central legislation and state authority.
 The system is made up of the Constitution, state codes, state laws, decrees and regulations.